 Wearing a seatbelt when in an automobile can save the wearer’s life in case of a car accident.
 From 1975 to 2017, seatbelts have saved around 374,276 lives in road crashes.
 Seatbelts have reduced the number of fatalities caused by head injuries, but they can still inflict harm.
 Seat belt syndrome, often known as seat belt injury, is a collection of typical injury profiles linked to the use of seatbelts.

 These can include abdominal injuries, vertebral fractures, and seat belt signs, which are bruises and abrasions caused by the distribution of the seatbelt.
 A seat belt sign, also known as a seat belt mark, oftentimes indicates that the victim has severe injuries.
+A seat belt mark after a car accident can indicate serious internal injuries, so if you’ve been hurt, request a free case evaluation to understand your legal options.

 Should You Be Worried About Those Seat Belt Marks?
 What Causes Seat Belt Injuries?